nus-cs2103-AY2021S1/ip/docs/README.md

 Mark the task to be done.

-:warning: You mark a task to be undone.
+:warning: You cannot mark a task to be undone.

 Format: `done <task number>`